-The platform received a new API - a Home tab for Slack apps.
+The platform received a new API: a Home tab for Slack apps.
 With the help of this new Slackbot tab, one can expose any information to the user.
-It can help people to navigate through settings, dashboard, and user-specific content and their apps.
+It can help people to navigate through the settings, dashboard, user-specific content and their apps.

 Home tab provides endless opportunities for any use case.
 For example, one can display a user’s list of ToDos and organize it in Home Tab, i.e. all the data will be clearly illustrated in one window.
 If your goal is to access a full schedule for the current day or any date in the future, you can install Google Calendar for Slack, which uses the new Home tab.
 Users can respond to the events pending or change them without switching windows or using other apps.

 The development of Slack-native apps is becoming a hot topic for the chat market players.
-It is hard to ignore that the current block APIs make it easy to realize almost any idea and integrate it into the Slack ecosystem.
+It is hard to ignore that the current block APIs make it easy to bring almost any idea to life and integrate it into the Slack ecosystem.
 More and more companies turn their heads to Slack and concentrate their efforts around building Slack-native apps.
-In fact, there were 2 000 apps in Slack directory, as of the end of 2019.
+In fact, there were 2000 apps in Slack directory, as of the end of 2019.
 And it looks like the number is going to have a steady growth in the future.